SudoDog-official/SudoDog/README.md

 Meet regulatory requirements with immutable logs of all agent actions.
 Demonstrate due diligence for auditors.

 ## How It Works
 ```
 AI Agent → SudoDog → Your System
            ↓
         ✓ Intercept
+        ✓ Analyze Intent
         ✓ Policy Check
         ✓ Log Action
         ✓ Allow/Block
 ```

-SudoDog sits between your AI agent and your system, intercepting every system call and applying security policies before execution.
+SudoDog sits between your AI agent and your system, intercepting every system call, analyzing the intent, and applying security policies before execution.

 ## Features